 I make forever colourful ceramic garden sculptures so that my customers will stop for a moment and smile and in some cases, remember a loved one.
 The pieces make hearts, homes and gardens come alive.

-In 1994-97 I studied Ceramic Design at Central Saint Martin’s College in London, where I had the opportunity to meet and work with Contemporary Ceramics Artist Kate Malone and my view of ceramics changed.
+The journey started in the early 90's and in 1997 I received a BA(hons) degree in Ceramic Design at Central Saint Martin’s College in London, where I also had the opportunity to meet and work with world renowned Ceramic Artist Kate Malone and my view of ceramics changed forever.

-I model ceramic flower sculptures and other outdoor garden ornaments and sculptures, using ES40 hand building clay.
-It gives me the freedom of working with the coiling, slab and sprig techniques without fear of cracking and warping.
-I can be as spontaneous in the making as I feel.
+I model ceramic flowers and other home and garden sculptures with ES40 hand building clay.
+It gives me the freedom to be spontaneous when working with the coiling, slab and sprig techniques without fear of cracking and warping.

-My method of glazing has developed during the past 30 years to a technique it seems I am alone in using.
-It gives me strong, frost proof, outdoor stoneware pieces in everlasting bright and shiny colours.
-Just the way I like it!
+The method of glazing has developed during the years to a unique technique that I am alone in using.
+It gives me strong, frost proof outdoor stoneware pieces in everlasting bright and shiny colours.

 Each piece comes with 30 years of knowledge, experience and passion, excellent customer care and where possible, recyclable packaging.